Why do we have containers

-As part of my work at Kiratech I evangelize people about OS level Virtualization and, while talking about Linux Containers, Docker Containers or more in general about the concept of containers itself I often (as it should be) encounter doubts and questions like:
+While talking about Linux Containers, Docker Containers or more in general about the concept of containers itself I often (as it should be) encounter doubts and questions like:

 - What is the actual difference between containers and other types of virtualization?

 - How are containers going to make my life better?

 - What should I say to my security team while I’m using those containers?

 All this can be summarized in a more simple question: